FBoucher/stream-projects/Streams/2019-09-02-Github-work-AzSubscriptionCleaner.md

 --------

 - 00:00:01 - Bonjour, Hi!
+- 00:00:01 - Bonjour, Hi!

 Goals
 -----

-- [ ] Move the function in a sub Folder
+- [X] Move the function in a sub Folder
 - [ ] Add the Automation in a sub Folder
 - [ ] Create tasks in the board
 - [ ] Update ReadMe
+- [ ] Instruction to add tag in Azure CLI